jeremyruppel/hoagie/README.md

 # hoagie

+[Sub][1]-like organization for command-line applications.

 > [![NPM version][npm-badge]][npm]
 > [![Build Status][travis-badge]][travis-ci]

-**hoagie** provides a nice way to organize your command-line applications into subcommands.
-Hoagie leverages node and npm to greatly simplify the creation of git-style subcommand apps, like 37signals' [sub][1].
+**hoagie** provides a simple way to organize your command-line applications into subcommands.
+It also provides `--version` output, global `--help` text and subcommand suggestions out of the box.

+**hoagie** leverages node and npm to greatly simplify the creation of git-style subcommand apps.
 It is language-agnostic and does not parse arguments for you, so you can write your subcommands in whatever language you want.

-**Features:**

-- [x] language agnostic
-- [x] argv parser agnostic
-- [x] find commands in `PATH`
-- [x] list subcommands
-- [x] help command
-- [x] version command
-- [x] colors!
-- [x] suggest commands like git
-- [ ] man pages support?
-- [ ] rc file support?
-- [ ] subcommand completion?
+When **hoagie** handles your program's invocation, it uses a simple async routine to determine what to do, then streams output thereafter.
+Hoagie's goal is to be as fast as possible while still remaining robust.

 ## Install